 Data Analytics Popular Algorithms Explained

-The world of Data analytics is constantly evolving, almost all manual repetitive tasks are being automated, and some complex ones too.
+Data analytics is constantly evolving, almost all manual repetitive tasks are automated, and some are complex.
 If you are in the profession of big data, a data scientist, or from the field of machine learning, understanding the functions of these algorithms would be of great advantage.

-A continuation of the earlier blog, mentioned below are a few popular algorithms commonly used by the data scientists and the machine learning enthusiast.
-The headings might differ slightly in terms of the nomenclature of the algorithms, but here we have tried to capture the essence of the model and technique.
+Continuing the earlier blog, below are a few popular algorithms commonly used by data scientists and machine learning enthusiasts.
+The headings might differ slightly in terms of the terminology of the algorithms, but here we have tried to capture the essence of the model and technique.

 Linear Regression

-Imagine you have many logs to stack together from the lightest to the heaviest, however you cannot weigh each log, you need to do this on appearances, the height and the girth of the log, only using the parameters of the visual analysis, you should arrange them.
-This, in other words, is Linear Regression, where a relationship is established between independent and dependent variable by arranging them to a line.
+Imagine you have many logs to stack together from the lightest to the heaviest, however you cannot weigh each log, you need to do this based on appearances, the height and the circumference of the log, only using the parameters of the visual analysis, you should arrange them.
+In other words, Linear Regression establishes a relationship between independent and dependent variables by arranging them to a line.
 Another example would be modelling the BMI of individuals using weight.
 You should use linear regression if there is a possible relationship or some sort of association between variables, if not then applying this algorithm will not provide a useful model.

 Logistic Regression

-Just like any other regression, logistic regression is a technique used to find an association between a definite set of input variables and an output variable.
-But in this case, the output variable would be a binary outcome, i.e. 0/1, Yes/No, for e.g., if you want to assess, will there be traffic at Colaba, the output will be a specific Yes or No. The probability of traffic jam in Colaba will be dependent on, time, day, week, season etc…, through this technique you can find the best fitting model that will help you understand the relationship between independent attributes and traffic jam, incidence rates, and the likelihood of an actual jam.
+Like any other regression, logistic regression is a technique to find an association between a definite set of input variables and an output variable.
+But in this case, the output variable would be a binary outcome, i.e. 0/1, Yes/No, e.g., if you want to assess, will there be traffic at Colaba, the output will be a specific Yes or No. The probability of traffic jams in Colaba will be dependent on time, day, week, season etc…, through this technique you can find the best fitting model that will help you understand the relationship between independent attributes and traffic jam, incidence rates, and the likelihood of an actual jam.

 Clustering

-This is a sought of unsupervised learning algorithm where a data set is clustered into unique groups.
+This is an unsupervised learning algorithm where a data set is clustered into unique groups.
 So if you have a database of 100 customers, you can internally group them into different clusters or segments based on variables.
-If it’s a customer database that you are working on, then you can cluster them basis, gender, demographics, purchasing behaviour etc…, This is unsupervised as the outcome is unknown to the analyst.
-The algorithm is deciding the outcome, and an analyst is not training the algorithm on any past input.
+Suppose it’s a customer database that you are working on.
+In that case, you can cluster them basis, gender, demographics, purchasing behaviour etc…, This is unsupervised as the outcome is unknown to the analyst.
+The algorithm decides the outcome, and an analyst does not train the algorithm on any past input.
 There is no right or wrong solution in this technique, business usability decides the best solution.
 There are two types of clustering techniques, Hierarchical, and Partitional.
-Clustering is also referred to by some as Unsupervised Classification.
+Some also refer to clustering as Unsupervised Classification.

 Decision Trees

-As the name suggests, decision trees is a visual representation of a tree-shaped visual, which one can use to reach to a desired or a particular decision, by simply laying down all possible routes and their consequence or occurrences.
-Like a flow chart for every action, one can interpret what would the reaction be for selecting the said option.
+As the name suggests, decision trees represent a tree-shaped visual, which one can use to reach a desired or a particular decision by simply laying down all possible routes and their consequences or occurrences.
+Like a flow chart for every action, one can interpret the reaction to selecting the option.

 K-Nearest Neighbors

-The data science community essentially uses this algorithm to solve classification problems, although it can be used to solve regression problems as well.
+The data science course uses this algorithm to solve classification problems, although it can also be used to solve regression problems.
 This algorithm is very simple, it stores all available cases, and then classifies any new cases by taking a vote from its K-Neighbours.
-The new case is then assigned to the class with the most common attributes.
+The new case is assigned to the class with the most common attributes.
 An analogy to understand this would be, the background checks performed on individuals to gather relevant information.

 PCA

-The main objective of the Principal Component Analysis is to analyse the data to identify patterns and find patterns, to basically reduce the dimensions of the dataset with minimal loss of information.
+The main objective of the Principal Component Analysis is to analyse the data to identify patterns and find patterns, to reduce the dimensions of the dataset with minimal loss of information.
 The aim is to detect the correlation between variables.
-This linear transformation technique is common and used in numerous applications =, like in stock market predictions.
+This linear transformation technique is common and used in numerous applications, like in stock market predictions.

 Random Forest